On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Algebraic conditions for temporal CSPs

 Our next goal is the proof of Theorem~\ref{alternativefp}, which states that for temporal CSPs and finite-domain CSPs, the condition $\mathcal{E}_{k,k+1}$ characterises expressibility in FP.
-For the proof of we need to introduce some new polymorphisms of temporal structures. \begin{definition} Let $k\in \mathbb{N}_{\geq 2}$.
+For the proof of we need to introduce some new polymorphisms of temporal structures.
+Recall the operation $\lex_k$ from Definition~\ref{definition:lex_k}. \begin{definition} Let $k\in \mathbb{N}_{\geq 2}$.
 The following definitions specify $k$-ary operations on $\mathbb{Q}$: